mitmedialab/PRG-Group-Map/README.md

 npm run dev # it will take around ~30s to start up again
 ```

+#### Browser Preview

+Once the development server starts up, a simple-browser window will be opened at the top right of your screen displaying the project.
+     - **NOTE**: Due to an issue with live-reloading on gitpod, you might need to refresh the window in order for the map to display initially once the developmet server is up and running.

+#### File explorer
+All of the files included in the project will be displayed in the panel on the left.
+    - You can open them by either clicking on their name directly, or by selecting `Open File` in the File menu (accessed through the "hamburger" menu in the top left)

 ### Where you come in

 As a member of PRG, we are asking you to: (1) keep your information in the group map up to date, and (2) keep the information about the projects you work on up to date.